mterh/9V-Stereo-return-microphone-preamplifier/README.md

 Additionally, a selectable low-cut filter is available on the send path, allowing low-frequency attenuation (e.g. for vocal processing) to reduce potential muddiness in downstream effects.

 The send can be turned On/Off with a footswitch.
 Another footswitch is used to bypass the pedal entirely.
-The switching is done using two small signal relais which are controlled with a H-bridge and an ATTiny-85 running some C code.
+The switching is done using two small signal relais which are controlled with a H-bridge and an ATTiny-85.